Digital Signage: The Best Internet of Things (IoT) Solution for Smart Healthcare

 The Internet of Things (IoT) is one of the most promising areas of study for new healthcare initiatives.
 Research into clinical Internet of Things technology shows that 87 percent of healthcare organizations plan to adopt IoT devices by 2019.

-There are plenty of IoT use cases being explored in health settings, but one that hasn’t received its fair share of attention is digital signage for healthcare.
+There are plenty of IoT use cases explored in health settings.
+But, one that hasn’t received its fair share of attention is digital signage for healthcare.
 Digital signage integrations have empowered healthcare providers with information much in the same way as the Internet of Things has.
 These two strategies coordinate with each other perfectly to give both patients and providers new ways to handle data.
 This capacity for information, in turn, helps practitioners make smarter decisions and increase patient satisfaction from the moment they enter to the moment they leave.

 Implementing Digital Signage for Healthcare